KUL-recon-lab/course_nucmed_tech/latex/main.md

 % --------------

-The {math}`x` and {math}`y` coordinates are computed according to equation ([19](#eq:gammaposition)), so they are affected by the PMT characteristics, the amplification of the analogue signals prior to A/D conversion and possibly by the energy of the incoming photon, since that affects the PMT outputs.
+The {math}`x` and {math}`y` coordinates are computed according to equation [](#eq:gammaposition), so they are affected by the PMT characteristics, the amplification of the analogue signals prior to A/D conversion and possibly by the energy of the incoming photon, since that affects the PMT outputs.

 Measuring the pixel size is simple: put two point sources at a known distance, acquire an image and measure the distance in the image.
 Sub-pixel accuracy is obtained by computing the mass center of the point source response.
 The precision will be better for larger distances.
 The pixel size must be measured in {math}`x` *and* in {math}`y` direction, since usually each direction has its own amplifiers.